Search

 Die Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

 The BMWE commissioned Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) , a German service provider in the field of international cooperation for sustainable development and international education work, with implementing the Special Initiative.
 GIZ collaborates with independent Business Development Centres in Germany.
-Together with the Business Development Centres, they select participants for the programme and then serve as the support contacts for those participants.
+Together with the Business Development Centres, they selected participants for the programme and then serve as the support contacts for those participants.

 Business Development Centres